streamlit/streamlit/docs/troubleshooting/not-loading.md

 `browser.serverPort` and `browser.serverAddress` to the URL and port of your Streamlit app.

-If the issue persist, try disabling websocket compression by running Streamlit with the `--server.enableWebsocketCompression` flag set to `false`
+If the issue persists, try disabling websocket compression by running Streamlit with the `--server.enableWebsocketCompression` flag set to `false`

 ```bash